| Drilling Down Newsletter # 16 -

 all,

+and spend my time cutting hair.
 So the owner of Salon B sits down with the paper appointment book,

 looks through the customer names, and enters all the "High Value"